Rays win 4th in a row, send Angels to 5th straight loss - WHIZ News

 Ohtani’s homer off a catwalk about 65 feet above the right-field stands Friday continued to be a topic of discussion.

-“If it didn’t hit the ring I’m not sure it would have gone out” a laughing Rays manager Kevin Cash said.
+“If it didn’t hit the ring I’m not sure it would have gone out” a laughing Cash said.
 “Nobody else can do what he does, both sides of the ball.”

 Cash is also amazed at Ohtani’s foot speed.